SalesConnection/Caction-Support/docs/Add_New_Status_in_Customer_Project_Job.md

    <p align="center">
      <img src="img2/Project_Status_Segmentation_Step_3.png" alt="Project Status Segmentation Step 3">
    </p>

-   *Note: Visibility determines who can see the to-do list and who must complete the to-do list before changing the status.<br>

 4. Scroll to find the status you want to add.